 For it to work, the host application must support 'plug-in delay compensation' and the feature must be turned on.
 Recent versions of Logic and Digital Performer support this feature, for example.
 (Preferences->Audio->General in Logic.)

 In general applications will not respond to changes in the latency setting during playback.
-If you need to interactively set the latency, try setting this plug-in to a large setting and then using my Buffer Delay plug-in to experiment with different settings.
+If you need to interactively set the latency, try setting this plug-in to a large setting and then using the Buffer Delay plug-in to experiment with different settings.
 Once you've found the correct values, subtract the Buffer Delay delay from the latency setting and remove the Buffer Delay plug-in.

 Unfortunately Logic 6 does not respond to changes of latency at all, even when playback is stopped.
 As a workaround, Latency Fixer remembers its last used settings and uses them as defaults when creating a new instance of the plug-in, which is the only time Logic 6 queries the latency.
 Logic 7 works properly, in that it responds to latency changes in the plug-in.